jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

 *************

 * Stacks are a linear collection of elements
-* All adding and removing of elements happen at one end of the stack --- the *top*
+* All adding and removing of elements happens at one end of the stack --- the *top*

     * All elements are pushed (added) to the top of the stack
     * All elements are popped (removed) from the top of the stack